followmyutopia/devextreme-documentation/api-reference/30 Data Layer/ODataStore/1 Configuration/url.md

 ===========================================================================

 <!--shortDescription-->
-Specifies the URL of the entity being accessed via the current ODataStore.
+Specifies the URL of the OData entity to access.
 <!--/shortDescription-->

 <!--fullDescription-->